Skip to footer content

 }

-// create the HTML to PDF converter
+// Create the HTML to PDF converter

 HtmlToPdf htmlToPdfConverter = new HtmlToPdf();

-// set encryption mode
+// Set encryption mode and level

 htmlToPdfConverter.Document.Security.EncryptionMode = GetSelectedEncryptionMode();